Today I’m talking about one of my favorite herbs, red raspberry leaf tea and how I used it to prep for labor.

 It’s also supposed to help tone the pelvic muscles that are used during labor.
-For those moms looking to have a VBAC (Vaginal birth after C-section,) it helps them to do so by providing a stronger uterus (meaning less chance of a uterine rupture.)
+For those moms looking to have a VBAC (Vaginal birth after C-section) it’s supposed to help them heal and strengthen their womb.

 The recommendations for red raspberry leaf tea is usually as follows: